There are a number of festivals, holidays and other events celebrated in Saint Martin each year.

 Also celebrated internationally as World Music Day, for this festival many free concerts featuring all types of music are held in Saint Martin's main municipalities.July 14: Bastille Day (national holiday)

-This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution, and the end of the privileges enjoyed by the clergy and the aristocracy.
+This holiday celebrates the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
+It plays as a symbol of the end of the privileges enjoyed by the clergy and the aristocracy.
 It is commemorated with a variety of events throughout Saint Martin, including parades, street parties, dances and fireworks, all in a festive atmosphere.August 15: Assumption Day (national holiday)

 |Month||Min.
 Average Temperature (°C/F°)||Max.
 Average Temperature (°C/F°)||Average Rains (MM)||Best Time to Travel|